705th Combat Training Squadron

-The 705th Combat Training Squadron is a United States Air Force unit stationed at Kirtland Air Force Base, New Mexico.
-It is assigned to the 505th Test and Evaluation Group and conducts virtual exercises at all levels of operation.
+The 705th Combat Training Squadron is a United States Air Force unit located at Kirtland Air Force Base, New Mexico.
+It is assigned to the 505th Combat Training Group and conducts live, virtual, constructive exercises at all levels of operation.

 Function

 The 705th Combat Training Squadron is home to the Distributed Mission Operations Center.
 The Distributed Mission Operations Center is Air Combat Command's tactical to operational level synthetic battlespace hub.

 It consists of 175 Air Force military, government civilian and contractor personnel with backgrounds ranging from air battle managers, pilots, weapons system operators, intelligence, program managers and engineers.

 The squadron's Operating Location A was located at the previous-Schriever Air Force Base, Colorado, where it operates the Distributed Mission Operations Center-Space.
 It manages Space Flag exercises and was scheduled to transfer to the United States Space Force.
 In late 2021, Operating Location A became the 392d Combat Training Squadron of the U.S. Space Force, at the renamed Schriever Space Force Base.